-- 1.1 Section 210 of the Constitution provides that the appointment of the Inspector-General must be approved by a resolution adopted by the National Assembly with a supporting vote of two thirds of its members.
-This provision overrides the provision in the Intelligence Services Control Act, 1994 (Act No. 40 of 1994) (the principal Act), which provides that the appointment of the Inspector-General must be approved by a resolution adopted by the National Assembly and the Senate (permanent members of the National Council of Provinces), with a supporting vote of 75% of the members present at a joint sitting. - 1.2 In their report to Parliament in 1998, the Joint Standing Committee on Intelligence expressed the need for aligning the conditions of employment of the Inspector-General with those of the Public Protector, as in their view, the Inspector-General will be the Public Protector for the Intelligence Services. - 1.3 Section 3 of the principal Act only allows members the public to have access to the
+1.1 Section 210 of the Constitution of the Republic of South Africa, 1996 (Act No. 108 of 1996) ("the Constitution") provides [hat the appointment of the Inspector-General must be approved by a resolution adopted by the National Assembly with a supporting vote of two thirds of its members.
+This provision overrides the provision in the Intelligence Services Control Act, 1994 (Act No. 40 of 1994) ("the principal Act"), which provides that the appointment of the Inspector-General must be approved by a resolution adopted by the National Assembly and the Senate (permanent members of the National Council of Provinces), with a supporting vote of 75% of the members present at a joint sitting,

+1.2 In its report to Parliament in 1998, the Joint Standing Committee on Intelligence expressed the need for aligning the conditions of employment of the Inspector-General with those of the Public Protector, as in its view, the Inspector-General will be the Public Protector for the Intelligence Services.

-Joint Standing Committee on Intelligence when they have complaints against the Services.
+1.3 Section 3 of the principal Act only allows members of the public to have access to the Joint Standing Committee on Intelligence when they have complaints against the Services.
 This excludes the Inspector-General in so far as such complaints are concerned.
 In this regard, a proposal has been made to the Portfolio Committee on Justice to make provision in the Open Democracy Bill for the Inspector-General to be consulted by members of the public, and members of the Intelligence Services in cases of "whistle blowing" pertaining to the Intelligence Services.

-- 1.4 In terms of the formula prescribed by section 2 of the principal Act, all political parties represented in Parliament are represented on the Committee.
-This formula works effectively in a situation where there are fewer political parties represented in Parliament [as in the previous Parliament], and, thereby having fewer members sitting on the Committee. - 1.5 In the present Parliament, thirteen political parties are represented, which consequently increases the number of members sitting on the Committee.
-Section 199(8) of the Constitution provides for a multiparty Parliamentary Committee to oversee all security services.
-Nevertheless, it was not the intention of the legislature to have an over-represented and over-crowded Committee dealing with sensitive matters of national security.
-The intention of the legislature was to give effect to the principles of transparency and accountability [section 199(8) of the Constitution], and legislative sanction, accountability and Parliamentary control [White Paper on Intelligence] of the Intelligence Services, by having more than one party represented in the Committee, in order to create checks and balances measuresfor the effective oversight of all Intelligence Services. - 1.6 The exclusion of some minority parties from the Committee will therefore not defeat the purpose of multiplicity, transparency and accountability envisaged in the Constitution, and neither will this hamper the effective oversight of the Intelligence Services. - 1.7 The principal Act was passed under the Interim Constitution of 1994.
+1.4 In terms of the formula prescribed by section 2 of the principal Act, all political parties represented in Parliament are represented on the Committee.
+This formula works effectively in a situation where there are fewer political parties represented in Parliament (as in the previous Parliament), and, where there are therefore fewer members sitting on the Committee.

+1.5 In the present Parliament, thirteen political parties are represented, which consequently increases the number of members sitting on the Committee.
+Section 199(8) of the Constitution provides for multiparty parliamentary committees to oversee all security services.
+Nevertheless, it was not the intention of the legislature to have an over-represented and over-crowded committee dealing with sensitive matters of national security, The intention of the legislature was to give effect to the principles of transparency and accountability (section 199(8) of the Constitution), and legislative sanction, accountability and parliamentary control (White Paper on Intelligence) of the Intelligence Services, by having more than one party represented in the Committee, in order to create checks and balances measures for the effective oversight of all Intelligence Services.

+1.6 The exclusion of some minority parties from the Committee will therefore not defeat the purpose of multiplicity, transparency and accountability envisaged in the Constitution, and neither will this hamper the effective oversight of the Intelligence Services

+1.7 The principal Act was passed under the Constitution of the Republic of South Africa, 1993 (Act No. 200 of 1993).
 The Bill seeks to amend provisions rendered obsolete by the coming into effect of the 1996 Constitution such as references to the Senate.